StrachanOscar/SudokuSolver/README.md

 backtracking algorithm was a challenge but ultimately rewarding.
 The helper functions were simple to implement.

 **Future iterations:**
-1. Implement a difficulty feature whereby users can specify the level of difficulty they would like in their game.
-Difficulty would be directly proportional to the starting number of empty cells.
-2. Develop a GUI for the program.
+1. Develop a GUI for the program.
 Users should be able to create their own game or generate a random one with a specified difficulty.
 The game should be solved for the user when they hit a particular key.
-3. Implement a scoring feature and timer.
+2. Implement a scoring feature and timer.
 Points added for correct moves and deducted for incorrect ones.
 Final score is multiplied in relation to their final time (shorter times equal a higher multiplier, etc).
-4. Further develop the GUI with added responsiveness and visual appeal.
+3. Further develop the GUI with added responsiveness and visual appeal.
 E.g. a skippable animation for the solving algorithm.